 sudo apt autoremove

-Additionally, if you installed VLC from the VideoLAN PPA, remove the repository:
+If you installed VLC from the VideoLAN PPA, remove the repository and refresh APT metadata so Ubuntu falls back to the archive package source:

 sudo add-apt-repository --remove ppa:videolan/master-daily -y

-To remove the Flatpak installation, run the following command which also removes application data:
+To remove the Flatpak installation and its application data:

 sudo snap remove --purge vlc